Vaginal pain can be a temporary symptom of infection or injury. However, in some cases, it can be a chronic symptom with no known cause.

-- perform a physical examination of the area to check for recent injuries
+- performing a physical examination of the area to check for recent injuries

-- perform an internal vaginal exam to check for muscle abnormalities, swelling, and irritation
+- carrying out an internal vaginal exam to check for muscle abnormalities, swelling, and irritation

-- take a comprehensive medical history, including questions about risk factors for specific vaginal health issues
+- taking a comprehensive medical history, during which they are likely to ask about risk factors for specific vaginal health issues

 People with vulvodynia do not typically have detectable symptoms of a physical disorder.
-For this reason, the doctor will need to rule out other causes of vaginal pain before arriving at the diagnosis.
+Therefore, the doctor will need to rule out other causes of vaginal pain to arrive at this diagnosis.

 Antibiotics can treat gonorrhea, BV, chlamydia, and some other bacterial infections.
 Physical injuries, such as deep or infected wounds, may also require antibiotics.

-Because yeast is a fungus — not a bacteria — antibiotics will not treat a yeast infection, and they may make it worse.
+As yeast is a fungus rather than a bacterium, antibiotics will not treat a yeast infection, and they may make it worse.
 Instead, the doctor may recommend an over-the-counter treatment or prescribe oral antifungal medication.